Does untreated flat head syndrome cause problems later in life?

 A moderate or severe deformity will usually require more than repositioning alone in order to be corrected.
 For babies with conditions such as torticollis, which restricts movement in the neck, it can be difficult if not impossible to reposition at all.

-The question is, if the condition doesn’t always correct itself naturally, why don’t you see loads of adults with flat heads?
+The question is, if the condition doesn’t always correct itself naturally, why don’t you see more flat heads in the adult population?
 Well, flat head syndrome was relatively uncommon until the Back to Sleep campaign of the early 1990s.
 Since then, its incidence has spiralled to almost 50 percent amongst infants aged 7 to 12 weeks.

 Consequently, the effects of this flat head syndrome ‘epidemic’ on the adult population are only now starting to come to light.
 In our clinics alone, we have noticed a huge upsurge in enquiries from the parents of children aged 2, 3, 4 and 5 and even from teenagers and young adults, asking if we can help to improve an uncorrected flattening.
-Sadly, all that we can do for these patients is reassure and suggest that they seek the advice of a psychologist.
+So, can you fix plagiocephaly in adults?
+Sadly, all that we can do for these patients is reassure them and suggest that they seek the advice of a psychologist.

 Please note: babies should always be placed on the back to sleep to minimise the risk of Sudden Infant Death Syndrome